jerry-cruz/jerry-cruz.github.io/_posts/2018-05-03-shaded_triangle.markdown

 It can sometimes be atonishing what can be deduced from simple applications of symmetry.
 Two of my favorite applications of symmetry are Richard Feynman's derivation of conservation of momentum from a relativity principle ([Feynman lecture](http://www.feynmanlectures.caltech.edu/I_10.html)) and "Noether's first theorem" proved by Amalie Emmy Noether (after whom my daughter was named =) ).
 From [wikipedia](https://en.wikipedia.org/wiki/Noether%27s_theorem):

 > Noether's (first) theorem states that every differentiable symmetry of the action of a physical system has a corresponding conservation law.

+Notions of symmetry are also widely used in probability thoery (Bayesian and probability theory as extended logic, see material by [ET Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes)).
+Basically, the fact that something is symmetric can reveal a lot about it; or seen a different way, symmetry places constraints on the all the possible outcomes or configurations, thereby reducing the number of observable outcomes/configurations/etc...